-Beets are in the same plant family as spinach and chard.
+Beets are an annual crop that is in the same plant family as spinach and chard.
 Interestingly, they are also related to common edible weeds such as goosefoot, lamb’s quarters, and pigweed.

-All beets make beautiful 2-for-1 root vegetable crops, giving nutritious greens as well as colorful roots.
-This makes them an efficient way to grow more produce with less work, in a smaller space, or on a busy schedule.
+This crop yields a beautiful two-for-one harvest: Nutritious greens as well as nutrient dense roots.
+This makes them an efficient way to grow more produce with less work and with less space!

-A cool-season vegetable, beets grow best in the spring and fall seasons.
 They prefer full sun or partial shade with at least four hours of sun each day.
-Rich, moist, loose soil is essential.

 Preparing the Soil

 Beets require a well-prepared bed with fertile soil.
-Two weeks before planting I like to loosen the soil about six to eight inches deep with a digging fork in my no-till garden.
-Then, mix worm castings and aged manure into the soil.
+Two weeks before planting I loosen the soil about six to eight inches deep with a digging fork in my no-till garden.
+Then, I mix in worm castings and/or herbicide-free aged manure.

 Choosing a Beet Variety

-Beets range from the typical dark red varieties, to varieties with striped interiors, to colors ranging from orange to yellow to white, and even shapes from round to cylindrical.
+Beets varieties range from solid colors to striped interiors, colors ranging from pink to red to orange, and shapes from round to cylindrical.

-- ‘Chioggia‘: This pink-red Italian variety has a mild flavor and a candy-striped interior.
+- ‘Chioggia‘: This pink-red Italian variety has a mild flavor and a fun, candy-striped interior.

-- ‘Golden Detroit‘: These golden beets are mild flavored and hold their color when cooked.
+- ‘Golden Boy‘: These beautiful, golden beets are mild flavored and hold their color when cooked.

 Sowing Beet Seeds

-Beets can be sown two to four weeks before your spring frost date, and up until eight or nine weeks before your fall frost date.
-In my hardiness zone 6a garden, that means I can begin sowing around mid-March and sow up until the end of August.
+Sow seeds two to four weeks before your spring frost date, and up until eight or nine weeks before your fall frost date.
+In my hardiness zone 6b garden, I begin sowing around mid-March and continue through the end of August.

-Beets will not tolerate transplanting very well, so your best bet is to sow them directly in the garden.
+This crop, like many root vegetables, does not tolerate transplanting very well, so your best bet is to sow it directly in the garden.

-Beet seeds will have a better rate of germination if they are soaked in water for 24 hours before planting.
+For a better rate of germination, soak beet seeds in water for 24 hours before planting.

-Sow seeds 1/2-inch deep and one inch apart (farther apart in partial shade) in the depressions marking the planting rows or broadcast the seeds in the desired square-foot block (about 8-9 beet seeds per square-foot).
+Sow seeds 1/2-inch deep and one inch apart (farther apart in partial shade) in the planting row, or broadcast 8-9 seeds in each square-foot block.
+Cover the seeds with soil and pat down firmly.

-Beet seeds actually contain 3 seeds within the seed shell, so thinning the seedlings will be crucial to keep good spacing between your plants.
 When the seedlings have reached three inches tall, thin the seedlings to four-inch spacing.
-If you’re growing in shade, five- or six-inch spacing may work better.
+If you’re growing in shade, I’ve found that six-inch spacing works better.

 For a continuous harvest of beets all season (rather than harvesting a whole bunch all at once), sow beet seeds every 14 days until eight or nine weeks before your fall frost date.

-Look at the space you’ve reserved for growing beets, let’s say, four rows of a bed.
-The first time you sow beets, only sow one row.
-Then, 14 days later, sow the second row; 14 days after that sow the third row, and finally 14 days later sow the fourth row.
+Look at the space you’ve reserved for growing beets, let’s say, four rows or square-foot blocks.
+The first time you sow beets, only sow one row/block.
+Then, 14 days later, sow the second row/block; 14 days after that sow the third row/block, and finally 14 days later sow the fourth row/block.